Connecting all eighteen medical colleges in Aotearoa New Zealand

 Dr Dan Exeter

-Dan is a Sport and Exercise Physician.
-He is now Medical Director for Athletics New Zealand (High Performance) and has attended both the Rio Olympic Games in 2016 and the Gold Coast Commonwealth Games in 2018.
-Dan has previously worked with Counties Manukau and Chiefs rugby and as a tournament physician at the ASB Classic and Heineken Open.
-He has been an event physician for the World Rowing Championships, and ITU triathlon events both in NZ and overseas.
-Dan has active research interests in the areas of injury prevention and cardiac screening of athletes.
-His Master's degree investigated ECG screening of athletes and is also a reviewer for Heart journal in this field.
-He is also interested in point of care ultrasound (POCUS).
-He is a Board director of the Australasian College of Sport and Exercise Physicians (ACSEP).
+Dan is a Sport and Exercise Physician based in Auckland.
+He is the Clinical Director at Axis, an interdisciplinary Sport & Exercise Medicine practice.
+He is Medical Director for Athletics New Zealand (High Performance) and has attended both the Rio Olympic Games in 2016 and the Gold Coast Commonwealth Games in 2018.
+He was a FIFA Venue Medical Officer during the 2023 Women’s World Cup and has previously worked in elite rugby, football, tennis and Australian Rules football.
+Dan has interests in the areas of injury prevention, cardiac screening of athletes and point-of-care ultrasound.
+His Master's degree investigated ECG screening of athletes.
+He is a Board director and President-Elect of the Australasian College of Sport and Exercise Physicians (ACSEP).

 Dr Stu Thomson NZCMM (1)